Featured Reno Area Golf Courses

 Incline Village is a stellar resort in Tahoe that will dazzle those that choose the High Sierra as a golf destination.
 Add to that the Championship Course, and you'll quickly see why those looking for the perfect High Sierra golf package head to Incline Village, where scenery and golf rule.

 The greater Reno golf region which stretches into popular tourist spots like Lake Tahoe is not dependent on big-name golf course architects like some golf destinations.
 But you can still find some stars.
 Take Arnold Palmer.
-Palmer designed The Legend Course at ArrowCreek Country Club - a two-course facility that overlooks downtown Reno.
+Palmer designed The Legend Course at The Club at ArrowCreek - a two-course facility that overlooks downtown Reno.
 Legend throws postcard worthy nature and speeding greens at vacationing golfers.